hanko trident total tesseract brass flashlight glamour shots of brass full twist

 Why Update This Way?

-Just updating the review with a new table, new runtime(s), new beamshots, new UI coverage… doesn’t seem sufficient.
+Just updating the review with a new table, new runtime(s), new beamshots, new user interface coverage… doesn’t seem sufficient.
 It’s a massive, major difference.
 I initially reported that the maximum output on this $800 light is around 500 lumens.
 In reality, it’s more like 1200 lumens (at 30s!)
 So this whole post is me taking a bow of apology, and correcting the data.
 Also, I like to have correct information displayed.
 And my experience with this driver (that is, forgetting double-tap) could be valuable to others!

 Rule #2